bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/Containers/README.md

 - AWS Cost Explorer is a free tool that lets you dive deeper into your cost and usage data to identify trends, pinpoint cost drivers, and detect anomalies.
 ```
 AWS Compute Optimizer delivers actionable recommendations and also quantifies the cost impact of adopting these recommendations, so that you can prioritize your optimization efforts based on the size of the saving opportunity.
-- Modernization: Use latest generation family or AMD and Graviton for better price-performance.
+- Modernization: Use latest generation family or AMD and Graviton for better price-performance: Use latest generation family or AMD and Graviton for better price-performance.
 - Purchase Option Optimization (Spot & Savings Plans): You can save EC2 instances costs by covering your EC2 On-Demand costs with Savings Plans (for 24/7 usage), or using Spot instances for workloads that can tolerate interruptions.
-**